23 Creative Political Fundraising Ideas that Work | Political Fundraising

 9. Door-to-Door Campaigning

-Schedule regular door knocking hours into your schedule and take it seriously.
-Make sure to leave something around to remind the voters of you, even long after the visit (e.g. a pen or a fridge magnet).
-The voters will appreciate the personal attention and the accessibility.
+Schedule regular door-knocking hours into your schedule, and leave a small gift to remind voters of you long after the visit (e.g. a pen or a fridge magnet).

 10. Weekend Parade

-Mobilize crews of volunteers to work their way through the neighborhoods with flyers for the voters.
-Make sure you check the local legal regulation before you act on anything.
+Have volunteers work their way through the neighborhoods, handing out flyers to voters.
+Make sure you check the local legal regulations beforehand.

-This is an effective fundraising idea because it utilizes the sentiment of urgency and can, therefore, bring in many donations.
+This is an effective political fundraising idea because it utilizes the sentiment of urgency to bring in many donations.

 11. Brochure Notepad